SAP-samples/teched2023-XP162/Exercises/3_Develop/7_Add to Launchpad.md

 ## Summary

 You have successfully added your App to the Launchpad group and role.
-Continue to - [1_Explore Other Missions](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/4_Complete/1_Explore%20Other%20Missions.md)
+Go to the next card or if in GitHub Continue to - [1_Explore Other Missions](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/4_Complete/1_Explore%20Other%20Missions.md)